cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/configure.md

 ## Token Validation Rules

 Token Validation Rules allow you to enforce a security policy using existing Token Configurations.

+Token Validation Rules can be configured using the Cloudflare API or [dashboard](/api-shield/security/jwt-validation/#add-a-jwt-validation-rule).

 | <div style="width:120px">Field name</div> | Description | Example | Notes |
 | --- | --- | --- | --- |